greenstatic/kga/README.md

 [Documentation & Installation instructions](https://kga.greenstatic.dev)

-> ! kga is under active development, we have not finished our entire feature set yet.
+> kga is under active development, we have not finished our entire feature set yet!

 kga helms you manage the entire life cycle of an application: